marquis-code/road-trip-replay/Marquis-Abah.md

 # Challanges

-1. I had issues creating a Google cloud biling acount
+1. Issues creating a Google cloud biling acount

-2. I had issues creating the route line on the map
+2. Issues creating the route line on the map

-3. i had issues working with SQL dump
+3. Issues working with SQL dump

 # Functionality successfully imnplented